Arianna is an Associate Fellow at IPPR North.

-Arianna is an Associate Professor/Reader in Local Politics & Public Policy and the Deputy Director of the Local Governance Research Centre (LGRC) at the Department of Politics, People and Place, De Montfort University.
-Between July 2019 and February 2020, she was Interim Director of IPPR North.
+Arianna is an associate professor/reader in local politics and public policy and the deputy director of the Local Governance Research Centre (LGRC) at the Department of Politics, People and Place, De Montfort University.
+Between July 2019 and February 2020, and again between December 2021 and April 2022, she served as interim director of IPPR North.

 Arianna also regularly comments in the media on devolution, local government, constitutional change and European politics.